Category Archives: News & Updates

 What will happen with the shoes after the World Day of Remembrance exhibit?

 The shoes will be used for many years, travel all over North Carolina, and appear at various traffic safety events.
-For example, we will use a portion of them for our upcoming Visionaries teen driver program–to represent the number of teen driver fatalities.

 For more information, contact Tracy_Russ@ncsu.edu